 Set right in the heart of the city, the Central Memorial Park is a magnificent green space with pristine gardens, a library, and several monuments, including Calgary’s cenotaph.
 Take a walk along the maze of paths, and enjoy a reprieve from the hustle and bustle just outside the park’s parameters.
 As well as a great place to take photos, it’s also ideal for quiet reflection.

 Take a walk on the wild side by spending a day at Canada’s most visited zoo.
-There’s plenty to see, and lots of opportunities to capture memories.
+There’s plenty to see and lots of opportunities to capture memories.
 Almost 800 animals live at the zoo, from 130 different species.
-Some of the highlights include Siberian tigers, crocodiles, snow leopards, gorillas, penguins, grizzly bears, cariboo, cougars, grey wolves, owls, hawks, and eagles.
-You’re certain to catch sight of at least one of your favourite animals!
+Some of the highlights include Siberian tigers, crocodiles, snow leopards, gorillas, penguins, grizzly bears, Cariboo, cougars, grey wolves, owls, hawks, and eagles.
+You’re certain to catch sight of at least one of your favorite animals!
 Its central location also makes it a great place to catch an alternate view of the cityscape.

 We’ll close with another stunning vestige of the city’s past.
 The Rundle Ruins, just south of East Village and adjacent to the Elbow River, are the final traces of Calgary’s second general hospital.
 Originally built in 1894.

 I hope this article will help you navigate better the city of Calgary for your photography venture.
 Keep checking my blog because I will be adding more locations for you to check.

 Let me know what your favorite place is for your photography project.